Wil Anderson: Personal life

 Anderson was born in Sale, Victoria, and grew up on a dairy farm near Heyfield, Victoria.
 He attended Gippsland Grammar School in Sale, and later studied journalism at the University of Canberra.

 Between 2011 and 2017, Anderson split his time between Australia and the U.S. He has a form of osteoarthritis, which he mentions in some of his performances.

 Anderson is a passionate supporter and longtime fan club member of the Western Bulldogs, who compete in the Australian Football League.
-On 20 May 2014, he was named as a club ambassador for the 2014 season.
+Anderson was named as a club ambassador for the 2014 season.

+In September 2023, Anderson appeared on The Project to give his support for the "Yes" vote in the 2023 Australian Indigenous Voice referendum; Anderson was particularly critical of the "No" campaign's "underhanded strategy of appealing to ignorance".